 On November 25, 2010 the Regional Board accepted the Regional District Parks and Greenspace Plan which provides strategic direction for parks and greenspace planning that will address the long term needs and interests of the region as a whole.
-The plan contains a number of recommendations directly applicable to Area "C" including:
+The plan contains a number of recommendations directly applicable to Area "B" including:

-- developing a parks and greenspace acquisition strategy for Stillwater Bluffs and Eagle River; - developing a regional trails plan; - protecting public access to marine foreshore; - developing a strategy for use of the forest service road network to facilitate public access to the backcountry; and - supporting maintenance and improvement of the Sunshine Coast Trail.
+- developing a Regional Trails Plan and expanding the region's existing trail network; - protecting public access to marine foreshore; - developing a strategy for use of the forest service road network to facilitate public access to the backcountry; and - supporting maintenance and improvement of the Sunshine Coast Trail.